PonderingGrower/status.im-mining/README.md

 * `ansible` - Contains provisioning for mining instances in AWS.

 ## Infrastructure

+There are two types of hosts this creates:

+* `miners` - Hosts that run `geth` for mining.
+* `sentry` - Hosting Graphite and Grafana for metrics.

+The `miners` are mining in Ropsten Proof-of-Work chain using CPU.
+This is inefficient but good enough for a test.

+The `sentry` is there to collect metrics and provide a UI for exploring them.

+## Provisioning

 Using `terraform` 4 types of resources are created: